History of Balochistan: Arghun dynasty

-The Baloch extended their power to Kalat, Kachhi, and the Punjab, and the wars took place between Mir Chakar Khan Rind and Mir Gwahram Khan Lashari which are so celebrated in Baloch verse.
-In these wars a prominent part was played by Amir Zunnun Beg, Arghun, who was governor of Kandahar under Sultan Husain Mirza of Herat about 1470.
-At the same time the Brahuis had been gradually gaining strength, and their little principality at this time extended through the Jhalawan country to Wadh.
+Baloch tribes became prominent in the history of Makran after 13th and 14th centuries.
+They extended their power to Kalat, Kachhi, and Punjab, and the wars took place between Mir Chakar Khan Rind and Mir Gwahram Khan Lashari which are so celebrated in Baloch verse.
+In these wars a prominent part was played by Amir Zunnun Beg Arghun, who was governor of Kandahar under Sultan Husain Mirza of Herat about 1470.
+At the same time the Brahui people had been gradually gaining strength, and their little principality at this time extended through the Jhalawan country to Wadh.
 The Arghun dynasty gave way to Babur shortly afterwards.
 From 1556 to 1595 the region was under the Safavid dynasty.
-The army of Akbar the Great then brought what is now Pakistani and Iranian Balochistan under control of the Mughal Empire until 1638, when it was again transferred to Persia.
+The army of Akbar the Great then brought what is now Balochistan under control of the Mughal Empire until 1638, when it was again transferred to Persia.

-According to the Ain-i-Akbari, in 1590 the upper highlands were included in the sardar of Kandahar while Kachhi was part of the Bhakkar sardar of the Multan Subah.
-Makran alone remained independent under the Maliks, Buledais, and Gichkis, until Nasir Khan I of Kalat brought it within his power during the 17th century.
+According to the Ain-i-Akbari, in 1590 the upper highlands were included in the sardar of Kandahar while Kachhi was part of the Bhakkar sarkar of the Multan Subah.
+Makran alone remained independent under the Buledais, and Gichkis, until Nasir Khan I of Kalat brought it within his power during the 17th century.